Food & Living Initiatives

 Sustainable Living Program

 The Sustainable Living Program is committed to influencing generations of students to lead sustainable lifestyles, not only on campus but in their future communities.
 R&DE Student Housing does this by providing infrastructure that encourages sustainable living.

-The R&DE Sustainable Living Program collaborates with students and staff to foster behavior change, reduce energy and water consumption and waste production in campus residences.
+The R&DE Sustainable Living Program collaborates with students and staff to foster behavior change, reduce energy and water consumption, and reduce waste production in campus residences.

-Delta Delta Delta sorority house became the first residence at Stanford to completely eliminate chemical usage for cleaning by installing the Tersano green cleaning system, which uses an ozone-infused water solution that is just as powerful as traditional cleaners.
-After a successful pilot, green cleaning systems are being rolled out to all houses on campus.
-In addition to reducing cleaner packaging, the ozine solution is much safer for custodian and occupant health and reduces the impact of chemicals on the environment.
+After a successful 2015 pilot in the Delta Delta Delta sorority house, R&DE plans to expand its green cleaning system to all houses.
+The Tersano cleaning system uses an ozone-infused water solution that is just as powerful as traditional cleaners, without any chemicals.
+In addition to reducing packaging, the ozone solution is much safer for custodian and occupant health and reduces the impact of chemicals on the environment.

 Sustainable Move Out

-The annual Give & Go program, which seeks to reduce waste sent to landfill as students move out at the end of the academic year, partners with regional organizations to donate gently used items to communities in need.
-Each year the program diverts over 50 tons of materials from the landfill.
+The annual Give & Go program aims to reduce waste sent to landfill as students move out at the end of the academic year and partners with regional organizations to donate gently used items to communities in need.
+Each year the program diverts approximately 50 tons of materials from the landfill.